robot9706/VirtualCameraDriver/README.md

 ## UserMode apps
 These applications can push frames to the driver using the property exposed in the filter.
-The apps are based on the **Driver** interface library which handles enumerating devices and setting the value of the property.
+The apps are based on the **driver interface library** which handles enumerating devices and setting the value of the property.
 This is written in VC++.

 There are two example applications:
 * **UserDriverStaticImage**: This app can push static images to the driver.